This KB document is part of a larger collection of documents on active learning. More Active Learning documents

-|Students solve a problem as a group and pass the problem and solution to a nearby group who does the same, with the final group evaluating the solutions.
+|Students solve a problem as a group and pass the problem and solution to a nearby group, which does the same, with the final group evaluating the solutions.

-|Dividing problem-solving processes into manageable steps, so students don’t feel overwhelmed, and they learn to identify, analyze, and solve problems in an organized manner.|
+|Dividing problem-solving processes into manageable steps so students don’t feel overwhelmed and learn to identify, analyze, and solve problems organizationally.

 |Emphasizing the problem-solving process (rather than the product) while helping students identify logic and process errors.